 The parks are open 24 hours a day, 365 days a year.
 Occassionally, winter storms will close roads leading into the parks until they can be plowed.

 Seeing these parks involves going up in elevation; the sequoias grow about one mile higher than the orchards of the San Joaquin Valley.
-Weather varies a lot from low to high!
+Weather varies from low to high elevation.
 Snow may close the Generals Highway between the parks while flowers bloom in the foothills.
 Some roads open only in summer and fall, and some have limitations on the length of vehicles permitted.
 Check what's open before you come, and be prepared for changing conditions and availability of facilities due to weather or other circumstances.

 Explore Sequoia and Kings Canyon National Parks with the free, NPS app.
 Download the data for the parks so that even when you are out of your cellular network range, this interactive guide will help you make the most out of your trip.

 Entrance passes can be purchased online, in advance of your trip.
 Buy online and save time at the entrance gate!

 Visitor services are concentrated in five different areas: Grant Grove, Giant Forest, and Foothills areas stay open all year.
 Cedar Grove and Mineral King open from late spring to early fall.
 Campgrounds are open in all areas spring through fall; some stay open in winter.
 Find lodging and other services at Grant Grove, Giant Forest, and Wuksachi year-round, and at Cedar Grove during summer and early fall.
 Lodging, camping, and other services are also available in the national forests and communities bordering the parks.